christianepeters/howto/bitbucket2github.md

 2. On my local machine, I cloned the bitbucket repository, then pointed the origin to github.

-To make it easy I wrote a script to which I pass each time the repository name.
-I had only a handful of repositories to move so I didn't further automate it.
+To make it easy I wrote a script [bb2gh.sh](scripts/bb2gh.sh).
+Simply call the script with the repository name.
+I had only a handful of repositories to move so
+I didn't further automate it.

 ~~~~